Woodrow99/Collaborative-Story-Teller-Bot/README.md

 1. Download the repository
 1. Unzip the Collaborative-Story-Teller-Bot.zip
 1. Open the Collaborative-Story-Teller-Bot directory
+1. Edit Installation.bat and change PYTHON_ROOT to include the path for python3
 1. Run Installation.bat
 ### For Linux:
 1. Download the repository